 - The purchaser consumed the spirituous liquor sold by the licensee.

-- The consumption of spirituous liquor was a proximate cause of the injury, death or property damage.
+- The consumption of spirituous liquor was a proximate cause of injury, death, or property damage.

 Arkansas law prohibits an alcoholic beverage retailer from selling alcoholic beverages to a person who the retailer knows or reasonably should know is clearly intoxicated.